Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 The dramatic scenery means it is included on many Moroccan itineraries from Marrakesh to Merzouga.
 With year-round warm weather, Todra Gorge is a natural playground for adventurous families.

 - Todra Gorge Climbing – For families with older kids or teens, Todra is one of the top climbing destinations in Morocco.
-The Gorge attracts rock climbing enthusiasts from around the world to climb the craggy walls.
-There are guides available for beginners to try their hand at climbing.
+The Gorge attracts rock climbing enthusiasts from around the world to climb its craggy walls.
+Guides are available for beginners, including children, to safely climb.

 - Hiking Todra Gorge – There are multiple hiking routes around and above the gorge that are worth exploring with kids.
-Download a map, take water and snacks and explore.
-The main path, known as the Nomad Loop, takes 4 hours from the gorge carpark, passing locals, animals and a Nomad camp to Tizgui village.
+Download a map, take water and snacks, and explore.
+The main path, known as the Nomad Loop, takes 4 hours from the gorge carpark, passing locals, animals, and a Nomadic camp to Tizgui village.

 - Explore Palm Groves and Fruit Plantations – The oasis around the gorge is perfect for exploring and trying locally grown dates and pomegranates.